Scholarships Awarded by the Herff College of Engineering

 When financial barriers prevent a talented individual from expanding or completing his or her education, it is a loss for society.
 At the Herff College of Engineering, we measure our success in the differences we make in students' lives.
 Thanks to the Dean's vision and generous donors, we are able to offer competitive scholarships.

-The Herff College of Engineering offers a robust scholarship program available to first-time freshman.
+The Herff College of Engineering offers a robust scholarship program available to first-time freshmen.

 Herff Merit Scholarship